What Does Landlord Insurance Cover?

 Riot and Civil Commotion

-Your landlord insurance may also cover the cost of repairing the damage that is brought on by rioting and civil commotion.
-Be sure that you verify that this is a part of your policy if it is a valued feature to you.
-Policies vary in terms of what they will and will not cover under this.
+Your landlord insurance may also cover the cost of repairing damage brought on by rioting and civil commotion.
+Verify this is included in your policy if it matters to you, as coverage terms vary by insurer.

 Vandalism

-Should someone cause damage to the property as an act of vandalism, your landlord insurance policy may be able to help.
-This could include repairing broken windows, cleaning off graffiti, or handling other types of damage caused by vandalism.
+If someone vandalizes your property, your landlord insurance policy may help cover repairs — such as fixing broken windows, removing graffiti, or addressing other vandalism-related damage.
 Keep in mind that this applies to vandalism done by a person that does not live within the home.

 Burglary

-Should a person break into your home or otherwise steal your personal property, your insurance policy may help to cover those losses.
-This includes damage to the property – such as a broken door or window to get in – as well as the loss of your belongings.
-Your policy may offer actual value coverage or replacement cost (depending on what you select).
-Be sure to know that your landlord policy covers the loss of your belongings, but not the loss of those of your renter.
-They can purchase a separate renter’s policy to cover their losses.
+If someone breaks into your property or steals your personal belongings, your insurance policy may help cover those losses — including structural damage such as a broken door or window — as well as the cost of the stolen items.
+Your policy may offer actual cash value coverage or replacement cost coverage, depending on what you select.
+Note that your landlord policy covers your belongings, not your tenant's.
+They can purchase a separate renter's policy to cover their losses.

 Another component of your landlord policy covers liability risks.
-Liability occurs when someone files a claim against you because of an accident or incident that occurred while on your property and believes you are responsible for making it right.
+Liability arises when someone files a claim against you for an accident or incident on your property, holding you responsible for their losses.
 Legal liability is a critical component of your property.
-In some situations, your renters, a person walking by the home, or even a visitor on the property may be hurt while there.
-If they fall and hit their head, they could be facing thousands of dollars in loss.
-You could be responsible for those costs if they show that the property was unsafe and caused that accident to occur.
+Your tenants, a passerby, or a visitor could be injured on your property.
+If they fall and sustain an injury, they could face significant medical costs — and you could be held responsible if the property is found to be unsafe.

 Liability insurance helps you in several ways.
 It may help to pay for the individual's losses.
 It may also help you in a court of law, helping to provide you with an attorney who can defend your case.
 If a settlement or a judgment occurs, the insurance company pays that up to the maximum coverage of the policy.